Health, safety and welfare

 1. We aim to maintain safe passage through the College’s main external routes as far as is practicable within our resources.

-2. It is expected that members and employees of the College and visitors will take due care for their own safety in adverse conditions.
+2. It is expected that College members and visitors will take due care for their own safety in adverse conditions.

 3. Priority will be given to entrances, steps and the most used pedestrian routes.